suppetia/Log/README.md

 ### (package-private) class LogDataTableModel
 -> extends DefaultTableModel

-    - columns of the type of the log
+	- display data in a table

-### (package-private) class LogDataTableModel
+### (package-private) class LogAnalysisTableModel
 -> extends DefaultTableModel

-    - table model for results of the analysis of log entries
+    - display analysis of marked log entries in the table